arturmpinho/Speranza/README.md

 As a user, I want to:
 * Get a brief introduction about what is immunotherapy.
 * Access the most recent clinical trials available regarding immunotherapy.
-* Shortlist the most interesting clinical trials into my dashboard.
+* Shortlist the most interesting clinical trials into my dashboard and check all my contributions to the community.
 * Share my opinion and see other users comments concerning a specific clinical trial.
-* Access additional info about a certain clinical trial such as: 'recruitment status', 'study phase', 'gender' requirements, amongst others.
+* Access additional info about a certain clinical trial such as: 'recruitment status', 'study phase', 'country' requirements, amongst others.

 [[Back to top]](#table-of-contents)